| |

 label & welcomed all of us in.
 The staff was extremely friendly, which is always

 a good thing.
-The 3 story hostel was big & the
+The three story hostel was big & the

 kitchen was extremely nice.
-There were 2 computers 4 FREE Internet usage, FREE
+There were two computers for FREE Internet usage, FREE

 breakfast (bagels, cream cheese & fruit), & a FREE SAUNA!
 The